Why You Should Take the Ambulance Ride After a Crash

 Yes, ambulance costs can be expensive.
 In 2019 the San Jose Spotlight reported that the base cost of a local ambulance ride was increasing to $1,795.
 Health insurance will cover some of the cost, but likely not all of it.
 However, if you were injured because someone else was negligent, they can be held liable.
 Ambulance costs are recoverable in a personal injury claim.

 Let a San Jose Personal Injury Attorney Help You Recover The Costs of Medical Treatment

-The Campbell personal injury attorneys at the Solution Now Law Firm understand how frustrating it is to get medical bills for injuries that somebody else caused.
+The San Jose personal injury attorneys at the Solution Now Law Firm understand how frustrating it is to get medical bills for injuries that somebody else caused.
 We can help you file a personal injury claim so that you can receive compensation for ambulance bills, medical treatment, pain and suffering, lost wages, and more.
 Contact us today at 408-256-2871 for a free consultation.